 Another great spot only two hours southeast of Raleigh is New Bern, home to Tryon Palace, North Carolina’s first state capitol.
 The home was built in 1770 and later burned to the ground — but the carefully created replica stands to tell the story of colonial Carolina.
 New Bern’s also famous for being the birthplace of Pepsi Cola!
 Stop in the original store at 256 Middle Street, New Bern to enjoy a fountain Pepsi and learn about its history.
 Then, stroll through this historic town which boasts more than 150 homes on the National Register of Historic Places.

-What to see outside Raleigh with family
+What to see and do near Raleigh with family

 Raleigh has been dubbed the “Smithsonian of the South” because most museums offer free admission.
 We’ve enjoyed them all!